 Our company is one of the last surviving firms to weave, manufacture finished products and create custom-made items from raw fleece using National Heritage-listed machines.
-From generation to generation, we perpetuate a rare and exquisitely preserved set of skills and expertise.
+From generation to generation, we perpetuate a rare and preserved set of skills and expertise.
 Our Séez factory is fully integrated, allowing us to produce our own wool, weave and apply a great number of finishes to our fabrics.
 It is in this way that we can guarantee the highest quality fabric.

 Our workshop combines our ancestral heritage with modern techniques to create customised products which meet even the highest standards.

 This workshop is a crucible, providing the ideas for new versions of the brand’s iconic items and for new clients.
-They handle custom projects from beginning to end, for both professionals and for demanding private clients (hotels, holiday homes, leisure centres, restaurants, chalets, lodges, etc.).
+They handle custom projects from beginning to end, for both professionals and demanding private clients (hotels, holiday homes, leisure centres, restaurants, chalets, lodges, etc.).

 Master spinners, master weavers, machinists, tapestry weavers, hand-quilters… These noble and ancestral professions remain at the core of our factory.